 Gauthier is among special guests invited to the synod, which is set to conclude on Oct.
 27. She praised the three-week process for placing the church's spotlight on the many relevant issues pervasive in the Amazon region.

 Along with the threats posed to indigenous rights and cultures, deliberations at the synod have also examined how unrestrained deforestation and extractive practices endanger the planet itself, particularly in disrupting a biome critical to addressing climate change.
-Along with it, synod participants have discussed the possibility of married priests and other ministries in the Amazon as a way to extend access to the sacraments in the remote parts of the South American rain forest that spans 3 million square-acres.
+Along with it, synod participants have discussed the possibility of married priests and other ministries in the Amazon as a way to extend access to the sacraments in the remote parts of the South American rain forest that spans more than 2 million square miles.

 At this stage, much of the small group work has concluded.
 Each of the 12 language groups this week discussed a version of the final document and shared feedback with the drafting commission.
 The final document is expected to be released and voted upon Oct.
 26.